 Douglas Dynamics, Inc. (the "Company,") is a premier manufacturer and upfitter of commercial vehicle attachments and equipment.
-The Company's portfolio includes snow and ice management attachments sold under the BLIZZARD[®], FISHER[®], HENDERSON[®], SNOWEX[®] and WESTERN[®] brands, turf care equipment under the TURFEX[®] brand, and industrial maintenance equipment under the SWEEPEX[®] brand.
-On July 15, 2016, the Company acquired substantially all of the assets of Dejana Truck & Utility Equipment Company, Inc. and certain entities directly or indirectly owned by Peter Paul Dejana Family Trust Dated 12/31/98 (such assets "Dejana").
-The Company is headquartered in Milwaukee, WI and currently owns manufacturing and upfit facilities located in Iowa, Maryland, Missouri, New Jersey, New York, Ohio, Pennsylvania, and Rhode Island.
+The Company's portfolio includes snow and ice management attachments sold under the BLIZZARD®, FISHER®, HENDERSON®, SNOWEX® and WESTERN® brands, turf care equipment under the TURFEX® brand, and industrial maintenance equipment under the SWEEPEX® brand.
+The Company's portfolio also includes the up-fit of market leading attachments and storage solutions under the HENDERSON® brand, and the DEJANA® brand and its related sub-brands.
+The Company is headquartered in Milwaukee, WI and currently owns manufacturing and upfit facilities in Milwaukee, WI, Manchester Iowa, Rockland, ME, Madison Heights, MI and Huntley, IL.
+The Company also leases fifteen manufacturing and upfit facilities located in Iowa, Maryland, Missouri, New Jersey, New York, Ohio, Pennsylvania, and Rhode Island.
 Additionally, the Company operates a sourcing office in China.

 The Company conducts business in two segments: Work Truck Attachments and Work Truck Solutions.
-The Work Truck Solutions segment was established as a result of the acquisition of Dejana.
-The Company's Work Truck Attachments segment consists of operations that, prior to the acquisition of Dejana, were the Company's single operating segment, consisting of the manufacture and sale of snow and ice control products.
-Financial information regarding these segments is in Note 16 to the Consolidated Financial Statements.
+During the first quarter of 2019, the Company reorganized its business segments to reflect a new operating structure as a result of a change in how the Company's chief operating decision maker allocates resources, makes operating decisions and assesses the performance of the business.
+Financial information regarding these segments is in Note 17 to the Consolidated Financial Statements.